 Incorporate Something Pleasurable Into Your Commute

 Commutes are a natural transition point between the workplace and home.
 This can make them an ideal time to mentally shift gears and intentionally seek out places, objects and behaviors that soothe or renew them.
-Consider your surroundings and daily habits, including:
+Consider your surroundings and daily habits, including:- Many people find comfort in stopping at a favorite café or coffee shop on their commutes home.
+Others elect to take slightly longer routes than necessary so that they can pass through public gardens or other beautiful spaces.

 - Some commuters find that using their travel time to connect with people they love is restorative, and helps them unwind.
 Public transit riders may send emails or exchange text messages with friends and family.
 Drivers may use hands-free devices to speak to loved ones by phone.